adrija-ani/Maze-Race/README.md

 #  Algorithm Maze Race 🏁

-A fun and educational visualization where classic pathfinding algorithms — *A\, *Dijkstra’s, **BFS, and **DFS* — race through a randomly generated maze to reach a target block.
+A fun and educational visualization where classic pathfinding algorithms — A*, Dijkstra’s, BFS and DFS — race through a randomly generated maze to reach a target block.

 ---

 ##  Overview

-This project puts the theory of pathfinding algorithms into motion by letting them *compete* in real time.
+This project puts the theory of pathfinding algorithms into motion by letting them compete in real time.
 The maze resets for each race, giving you a clear visual of how each algorithm approaches the same problem.

 Whether you're a student, developer, or algorithm enthusiast, this project helps you understand: